learn-co-curriculum/dsc-visualizing-time-series-data-lab/README.md

 ![png](index_files/index_9_0.png)

 Some distinguishable patterns appear when we plot the data.
-Here we can see a pattern in our timeseries i.e. temperature values are maximum at the beginnig of each year and minimum at around the 6th month.
+Here we can see a pattern in our time series i.e. temperature values are maximum at the beginning of each year and minimum at around the 6th month.
 Yes, we are talking about Australia here so this is normal.
 This cyclical pattern is known as seasonality and will be covered in later labs.

 ## Time Series dot plot
-For a dense timeseries, as seen above, you may want to change the style of a line plot for a more refined visualization with a higher resolution of events.
+For a dense time series, as seen above, you may want to change the style of a line plot for a more refined visualization with a higher resolution of events.
 One way could be to change the continuous line to dots, each representing one entry in the time series. this can be achieved by `style` parameter of the line plot. lets pass `style='b.` as an argument to `.plot()` function

 ```python